kxhitz/CV_Virtual_Cursor/README.md

       Pause media if eyes are not detected for a certain time.

-      Lock the screen if eyes are not detected for too long.
+      Sleep the screen if eyes are not detected for too long.

 **3. Requirements**